tjworks/tapdata-docs-en/docs/what-is-tapdata.md

 - **Setup real time data pipelines** between different databases, as an alternative to Kafka based ETL pipelines.

-- **Build real time data warehouse** to support real time analytics
+- **Build real time data warehouse** to support real time analytics, dashboards to assist in time decision making.

 - **Build a centralized data service** by connecting and consolidating data from various operational systems, then serve multiple applications from a single location with a unified access method and control.